Run For All Limited (Company No: 5701790)

-8.2 If the Participant is unable to participate in the 10K or Half marathon Event, they may transfer their entry to another 10K or Half marathon event organised by the Organiser within the same calendar year provided the preferred 10K or Half marathon Event is not closed for entries and the transfer request has been received 6 (six) weeks prior to the original 10K Event taking place.
+8.2 If the Participant is unable to participate in the 10K or Half marathon Event, they may transfer their entry to another 10K or Half marathon event organised by the Organiser within the same calendar year provided the preferred 10K or Half marathon Event is not closed for entries and the transfer request has been received 6 (six) weeks prior to the original 10K or Half Marathon Event taking place.

 8.3 If the Participant wishes to transfer their entry in accordance with condition 8.2 the Participant must enter the new 10K or Half marathon Event and pay the full entry fee.
 Following notification of the deferral request, the Organiser will then refund the original entry fee, less a £5 administration charge.

 8.4 The Participant must notify the Organiser in writing by email via the online enquiry form on the Website or by post.
 The date of notification of withdrawal is the date of the email or two days from the date of posting.
 The Participant must state their full name, date of birth, name of event and registration ID in all correspondence.